Homeschooled Teens- Organization and Deadlines

 I think one easy indicator could be the state of their room.
 A visual will probably give you a pretty good answer.

 Your teen will soon be off on their own and much of the responsibility falls on the parents to make sure that they understand that our society still works using schedules and time.
-Whether your teen will go straight into the workforce or on to higher education, they need to know how to manage their time and organizational skill will come in handy.
+Whether your teen will go straight into the workforce or on to higher education, they need to know how to manage their time and organizational skills will come in handy.

 We are the example!